-Famous for being the King who abdicated the throne before his coronation in order to marry Wallis Simpson, the episode is one of the most controversial in the history of the British Monarchy and is one which continues to haunt it down to the present day.
+Famous for being the King who abdicated the throne before his coronation in order to marry Wallis Simpson, the episode of King Edward VIII is one of the most controversial in the history of the British Monarchy and is one which continues to haunt it down to the present day.
 As a result, no gold sovereigns were issued during the reign of Edward VIII so beware of fraudsters trying to sell you one!
-(An extremely small quantity of official patterns was produced but not issued to the public)
+(An extremely small quantity of official patterns were produced but not issued to the public).

 Other Edward VIII Coins

 There were, of course, coins issued bearing Edward's name, but not portrait for British West Africa and East Africa, all dated 1936.
 These are quite common, but they are all low denomination base metal coins, so of little relevance for collectors searching for gold coins.